hobuinc/greyhound/doc/deploy.rst

 |

 Another possible deployment scenario is a demonstration environment for a Greyhound client with a small and fixed number of pipelines.
 An example would be a demonstration of a rendering client backed by Greyhound.
 In this example we might never want to block access to a pipeline, and we might allow a large number of users to share a session.

-Configuration for this scenario might look like:
+``config.js`` sample settings:
  - ``config.web.enable: true`` - For testing Greyhound back-end.
  - ``config.db.type: 'mongo'`` - Use a standalone Greyhound environment with its own database.  ``config.db.options`` must be set accordingly.
  - ``config.ws.softSessionShareMax: 64`` - Allow a high number of concurrent users of a pipeline before offloading to a new session handler.